 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which was codified as ASC 842, Leases, and amended through subsequent ASUs.
-We adopted ASC 842 effective January 1, 2019 using the modified retrospective transition approach and elected the package of practical expedients, both provided for under ASU 2018-11, Leases (Topic 842): Targeted Improvements.
-The package of practical expedients allows us not to reassess whether contracts are or contain leases, lease classification, and whether initial direct costs qualify for capitalization.
+We adopted ASC 842 effective January 1, 2019 using the optional transition method provided for under ASU 2018-11, Leases (Topic 842): Targeted Improvements, whereby we applied the new lease requirements through a cumulative-effect adjustment, which after completing our implementation analysis, resulted in no material adjustment to our January 1, 2019 beginning accumulated deficit balance.
+We also elected the package of practical expedients provided for under ASU 2018-11, which allows us not to reassess whether contracts are or contain leases, lease classification, and whether initial direct costs qualify for capitalization.
 Additionally, as an accounting policy, for our building leases, we chose not to separate the non-lease components from the lease components and, instead, accounted for each non-lease component and lease component as a single component.

-We have substantially completed our assessment over the impact of the standard and determined that only material leases that we hold are our building leases.
-Upon adoption of the standard, we preliminarily expect to record a right of use asset and lease liability of approximately \$50.0 million on our consolidated balance sheets.
-The finalization of our assessment may result in significant changes to our estimates that may materially impact our preliminary estimate of the cumulative effect.
+We completed our assessment over the impact of the standard and determined that the only material leases that we hold are our building leases.
+Upon adoption of the standard on January 1, 2019, we recorded operating right of use assets of \$59.9 million and operating lease liabilities of \$77.3 million on our consolidated balance sheets.
+Prior periods are presented in accordance with ASC 840, Leases.